-- Use a food processor to finely chop up cauliflower into really small rice size pieces – I do this in batches so that the cauliflower is evenly chopped.
+Cooking tools you’ll need: Use a food processor or high powered blender to finely chop up cauliflower into really small “rice’ size pieces.

 - Does cauliflower pizza crust taste good?
 Absolutely.
 It has a slight cauliflower taste, but you taste more cheese, tomato sauce, and herbs when eating – and it completely satisfies all of my pizza cravings.
 In fact, I crave cauliflower pizza just as much as regular pizza!